BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_citygml.md

 The command provides a range of [OPTIONS] to adapt the import process.

 # Better Practice
-You can use an textfile to combine and outsource commands and the link to the config.json to keep a better overwiew of issued commands.
+You can use a textfile to combine and outsource commands and the link to the config.json to keep a better overwiew of issued commands.
 Save the textfile in the same folder as the config.json.

 ```bash
 citydb import citygml <file> @options.txt